hth313/ladybug/doc/reference.rst

 Comparing values with Ladybug differs from what you may be used to on an HP calculator.
 Instead of comparing X to Y, or X to 0, you test flags set by the previous operation.
 There are three variants to this:

+#.
 To compare two numbers, use the ``CMP`` instruction which works similar to a compare  on a microprocessor.
 It performs a subtraction, setting flags according to the result and discards the numerical result.
 The actual comparison between two numbers starts with a  ``CMP``, followed by a flag conditional operation which conditionally skips the following instruction.

+#.
 To compare to 0, use the ``TST`` instruction followed by a test of flag 0.

+#.
 Furthermore, arithmetic and bit manipulation instructions set flags according to the result, making it possible to just test suitable flags after such operation.

-Here are the included instructions that are directly related to compares.
+Here are the provided instructions that are related to comparing values.

 CMP _ _
 ^^^^^^^^